Is Japan Expensive? Our 2 weeks to Japan cost

 Food costs can vary from person to person.
 There are people who prefer to eat cheap from local supermarkets and vending machine restaurants.
 An evening ready-made meal from a 7/11 or Lawson supermarket can be as little as ¥600 which is a bargain.
 Other tourists love to spend money on food and visit Michelin star restaurants and book special food related activities.

-- Buy some meals from convenience stores.
+• Buy some meals from convenience stores.
 Many supermarkets and department stores discount their products in the evening, so you can grab a whole box of sushi for as little as ¥700.
-During the day, you'll find many convenience stores selling cheap pre-made lunches.
-Some supermarkets have a microwave at the entrance which you can use for your food.
+During the day, you’ll find many convenience stores selling affordable pre-made lunches.
+Many supermarkets have a microwave at the entrance which you can use for your food.

-- Buy ramen at vending machine restaurants.
+• Buy ramen at vending machine restaurants.
 Vending machine restaurants are pretty cheap too.
-A ramen cost around ¥900 and it's super delicious.
-Make sure of them and enjoy affordable lunches.
+A ramen costs around ¥900 – ¥1,200 and it’s super delicious.

-- Don't buy drinks.
-Almost all restaurants provide customers tap water and hot green tea for free.
-This can save you a few hundred dollars, especially if you want to eat around Japan cheaply.
+• Don’t buy drinks at a restaurant.
+Almost all restaurants provide customers with tap water or hot green tea for free.
+This can save you a few hundred dollars.

-- Enjoy cheap Michelin star restaurants.
-If you would like to experience Michelin star restaurants in Japan, go for the cheap alternatives.
+• Enjoy cheap Michelin star restaurants.
+If you would like to experience Michelin star restaurants in Japan, look out for the cheap ones.
 At Nakiryu or Konjiki Hototogisu, the ramen starts from ¥900.
 However, you do need to queue for about an hour for these tasty Michelin dishes.

-- Splurge on Kaiseki in Kyoto.
-We recommend trying an authentic Kaiseki in Kyoto.
-It may be expensive with prices starting from ¥22000 per person, but it is a once in a lifetime experience.
+• Splurge on Kaiseki in Kyoto.
+Not so much of a money saving tip, but we recommend trying an authentic Kaiseki in Kyoto.
+It may be expensive with prices starting from ¥22,000 per person, but it is a once-in-a-lifetime experience.

 Food in Japan is affordable and delicious: 1) Ramen from Ichiran Ramen in Shibuya; 2) G holding octopus balls from Ueno in Tokyo; 3) A delicious and complete tonkatsu meal from Nikko; 4) A complete kaiseki meal in a ryokan in the mountains